 Assistant Professor and Postdoctoral researcher

-Olga Kolokytha is Assistant Professor and Postdoctoral Researcher with the Media Governance and Media Industries Research Lab at the Department of Communication.
+Olga Kolokytha is Assistant Professor and Postdoctoral Researcher at the Department of Communication.
 She holds a PhD in Cultural Institutions Studies awarded with Distinction, an MA in Arts Management and a BA in Musicology and Music Education.
 She speaks English, French, German, Italian and Spanish and her mother tongue is Greek.
 She has worked as cultural projects manager in 24 European countries, is regularly invited as a guest lecturer from cultural organisations and is a member of ECURES (the European Association of Cultural Researchers).
 She has worked with the European Opera Centre as Projects Manager from 2003 until 2015.
 Her research monograph Artistic Development of Young Professional Singers (2013) explores the notion of Artistic Development multiperspectively and focuses on issues of industry, career and professional development.
 Her research interests are in the area of cultural and creative industries and European cultural policy.
 She was one of the 35 representatives of the cultural sector invited by European Commission to participate at the Audience Development via Digital Means Brainstorming Session in Amsterdam and Brussels in 2015.
 In December 2016, she received the Best Publication Award for the best published PhD for the years 2013-2015 from the University of Music and the Performing Arts of Vienna.
 In 2018, she was among the key stakeholders invited by the European Commission to the consultation on the future of the European Agenda for Culture.

 Raffaela Gmeiner is a prae doc researcher at the University of Vienna.
 She has completed a Master in Communication Science and a Master in Musicology at the University of Vienna and is now writing her PhD thesis at the University of Music and Performing Arts Vienna at the department of Music Sociology.
 The thesis will be about the impact of digitalisation on the music business and its consequences for the live-music sector.
 In her previous research, she has mostly focused on qualitative approaches and previously investigated the immense gender gap in the Austrian pop music scene as well as the problem of antiziganism in the Austrian media-landscape.
 Apart from her academic career Raffaela has gained various experience as a communication manager and journalist in the NGO sector.
 Furthermore, she works as a musician, singer and composer, playing in two bands and as a solo performer, which gives her a deeper and pragmatic understanding of the local music scene and working conditions.